econia-labs/emojicoin-dot-fun/src/typescript/scripts/README.md

 ### Running a script for non-local networks

-To run another script, just load a different environment.
+To run a script that doesn't necessarily need to run on a local network, just load a different environment.
 You can use the existing `package.json` commands or pass a custom env file:

 ```shell
 # Use the example testnet environment variables: